Site Map

 Exams and Tests

-The disease is usually diagnosed after biopsy of suspected tissue, usually a lymph node biopsy.
+The disease is usually diagnosed based on a biopsy of abnormal tissue, usually a lymph node biopsy.

 Other tests that may be done include: